ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/Shells.md

 By using expect, you can create scripts that automatically response to prompt inputs.

+Warning: `expect` is not directly available on Windows.

 ```bash|{type:'command', shell: 'bash'}
 expect <<- END
     spawn python -c "print( input('Enter value: ') )"